Primary Partner Care

 - James A Stallone, DO, Internal Medicine

-• “When colleagues ask me why I joined Primary PartnerCare, my response is easy.
+• “When colleagues ask me why I joined Primary PartnerCare ACO, my response is easy.
 We are the only primary care ACO in New York.
 As primaries, we do the work and we should be rewarded.
 I also have seen other physician entities go nowhere because the focus and needs of the primaries were not aligned with what the specialists were seeking.
-ACOs are primary care models, and can only succeed with a strong, healthy primary care foundation partnering with their patients.”
+ACOs are primary care models, and can only succeed with a strong, healthy primary care foundation partnering with their patients. ”

 - William M Duke, MD, Internal Medicine & Geriatric Medicine